-If you are looking for places to ride during National Bike Month or are planning summer trips, I've got five suggestions for trails you should explore.
+If you are looking for places to ride your bike in Florida or are planning summer trips, I've got five suggestions for trails you should explore.
 These range from rail-trails that weave through towns to wild rides on off-road trails.
 Whatever type of bike you ride, Florida has plenty of trails for you to enjoy.
 Here's the list:

 Blackwater Heritage State Trail (Paved) - Located in Milton, the Blackwater Heritage State Trail follows the route of the former Florida and Alabama Railroad (F&ARR) that was constructed in the early 1900s.
 The trail extends 8.1 miles from Milton to the NAS Whiting Field Trailhead, with an additional connector trail leading to the front entrance gate to Whiting Field.